 - Pace – reading like we speak; not racing through text, or reading in a staccato fashion (word by word)

-I have broken down each of these five components into smaller pieces to help your students become more fluent readers.
+I have broken down each of these five components into 9 Ways to Increase Fluency in your students.

 - If you have to stop and sound out a word, that’s okay, but go back and reread the sentence.
 When reading it again, read the unknown word as if you’ve always known it.